grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 As Percy was walking down the cargo hold Chips' head was disappearing under the surface.
 Captain Percy stood on the grating above her watching.
 The welding rig next to her revved up with a groaning whine and a stream of bubbles and flashing blue light pierced through the turbid dark water.
 When Chips lifted her head up for air, water ran down her mask in rivulets, and drained in a greasy gray stream from her thick braid of hair.
 Percy asked her to report.

-"Fuck ya, ya goddamn dominating twat.
+"Fuck ya, ya damn dominating twat.
 This is delicate work here, and it needs time.
 It's got hundreds of tiny cracks.
 The hull split open the way ya might break off a piece of cheese --- tiny cracks all the way along.
 If it were one big crack it would be much fucking simpler.
 Hand me that fuckin' patch piece by your feet."

 Captain Percy spat, and her spit tasted oily and gritty, like the bilge water filling her boat.
 She handed Chips the flat piece of sheet steel, coated in a slippery residue.
 Chips held it against the side of the hull and pulled a hammer from a loop on her waders.
 She hammered it against the side of the hull with heavy, ringing smacks of her hammer, shaping it to the curve of the boat.
 Percy was sure she could hear the ring of the hammer traveling along the steel pressure hull all the way to the stern.
 She could imagine the sound going out into the water, but that hardly mattered since those who pursued them knew exactly where they were anyway.